-George C. Parker was the greatest con man in American history managing to sell landmark items like Madison Square Gardens, the Statue of Liberty and, you guessed it, the Brooklyn Bridge.
+George C. Parker was known as the greatest con-man in American history, managing to sell landmark items like Madison Square Gardens, the Statue of Liberty and, you guessed it, the Brooklyn Bridge.

-In fact, he sold the Brooklyn Bridge at least twice a week, one time for as much as $50,000.
+In fact, it is reported (whether it’s true is another matter) that he sold the Brooklyn Bridge at least twice a week, one time for as much as $50,000.
 Sometimes the police would have to stop the “new owners” from setting up toll booths in the middle of the bridge.

 Why the heck am I writing about con artists?

-So I got to thinking: how can someone be convinced that the Brooklyn Bridge is for sale, that this guy in front of them owns it, and that it is only going to cost between $50 and $50,000?
+So I got to thinking — how could an individual be convinced that the Brooklyn Bridge was for sale, that this guy in front of them owned it, and that it is only going to cost between $50 and $50,000?
 What part of the human brain is failing here?

 So what happened to George?